 Through the creation of the Cirque Calder, Calder’s interest in both wire sculpture and kinetic art began.
 He maintained a sharp eye with respect to the engineering balance of the sculptures and utilized these to develop the kinetic sculptures.
 Calder’s further experiments to develop purely abstract sculpture came from his visit to Mondrian’s gallery where Calder was inspired to make art multidimensional.
 This lead to his first truly kinetic sculptures, manipulated by means of cranks and pulleys.
 By suspending the works in mid-air, Calder discovered that he could add life to the otherwise static sculpture.

-Calder made mobiles that were driven by an electric motor which allowed for more precise motion and movement, instead of being at the mercy of the wind.
+Alexander Calder's mobiles were driven by an electric motor which allowed for more precise motion and movement, instead of being at the mercy of the wind.
 About his non-motorized mobiles, Calder explained that difficulty that “all of them react to the wind, and are like a sailing vessel in that they react best to one kind of breeze.”

 Calder’s mobiles are spectacular for many reasons, one of which is that they are created to interact with the world around them – a type of art that Calder was one the forefront of exploring.
 The hanging mobiles are altered by air and touch, allowing for a dynamic expression in space.
 Calder also created standing mobiles, which were placed on the ground but still had interactive hanging components.